 As the Company operates in the legal cannabis industry, the Company is subject to the limits of Internal Revenue Code ("IRC") Section 280E for U.S. federal income tax purposes as well as state income tax purposes for all states except for California and Colorado.
-Starting with the 2022 tax year, Massachusetts and New York also decoupled from IRC Section 280E.
+Starting with the 2022 tax year, Massachusetts and New York decoupled from IRC Section 280E, and in 2023, Illinois also decoupled from IRC Section 280E.
 Under IRC Section 280E, the Company is only allowed to deduct expenses directly related to sales of product, i.e. the cost of producing the products or cost of production.
 This results in permanent differences between ordinary and necessary business expenses deemed non-allowable under IRC Section 280E.
+In connection with the preparation and filing of the fiscal 2022 federal income tax return, the Company changed its previous application of 280E to exclude certain parts of its business.